Comparison With Other Methodologies

 - It is easily extensible.
 You can customize or fully replace almost every built-in application UI element or standard behavior.
 You can also combine traditional development approaches (e.g., show existing custom forms or controls) with pure XAF approaches, if required.
 Finally, XAF comes with the full source code which you are free to modify, though it is practically unnecessary due to its great flexibility and extensibility.
 This all makes the vendor lock-in effect impossible with XAF.

 - The quality of major constituent parts is guaranteed.
-The eXpress Persistent Objects or Microsoft ADO.NET Entity Framework used as the object-relational mapping tool and visual components from the DXperience Subscription are all leading products of their kind.
+The eXpress Persistent Objects or Microsoft ADO.NET Entity Framework Core used as the object-relational mapping tool and visual components from the DXperience Subscription are all leading products of their kind.
 So, they are well-tested and highly reliable.

 Learn more about the eXpressApp Framework